Market Overview for Granger

 Granger's economy is rooted in agriculture and small-town commerce.
 A few small businesses, a convenience store, and a Czech-heritage bakery serve the local population.
 Most working residents commute to Taylor, Georgetown, Round Rock, or Austin for employment.
 The drive to downtown Austin takes approximately 50 to 65 minutes via FM 971 to I-35 or via US-79 through Taylor.
 Granger Lake provides fishing for largemouth bass, catfish, and white bass, along with camping, picnicking, and boating at the Corps of Engineers parks along the shoreline.
 The town's Czech and German heritage is reflected in the SPJST Lodge (Slavonic Benevolent Order of the State of Texas) and periodic community gatherings celebrating that cultural history.

-Granger's population is predominantly White and Hispanic, with a median household income of approximately $45,000 and a median age in the upper 30s.
+Granger's median household income is approximately $45,000, with a median age in the upper 30s.
 About 12% of adults hold a bachelor's degree or higher.
 The community has deep agricultural roots, with many families having farmed or ranched in the area for three or more generations.
 Czech and German heritage remains a visible cultural thread, and the small population creates a tight-knit social environment where most residents know one another.
 A small number of newer residents have moved to the area for affordable housing and rural quiet.

 Daily life in Granger is defined by the rhythms of a small farming community.
 There is no grocery store in town; residents drive to Taylor (about 10 miles west) or Georgetown for H-E-B and other shopping.
 A convenience store and a few eating establishments in town serve basic daily needs.
 Granger Lake is the primary recreational destination, offering fishing, camping, and hiking along the Corps of Engineers shoreline trails.
 The school campus serves as the center of community social life, with football games, school plays, and academic events drawing strong attendance relative to the town's small size.
 The SPJST Lodge hosts periodic dances and community meals.
 Churches, the volunteer fire department, and the Lions Club round out the social institutions that bind the community together.